 This community is a subcommunity of 🇨🇦 Canada.

-This description can be edited at the page /ontario/ontario-description or creating it if it does not exist.
+This description can be edited at the page /new-brunswick/new-brunswick-description or creating it if it does not exist.

-These are the posts tagged canada,ontario,world and category "blog"
+These are the posts tagged canada,new-brunswick,world and category "blog"

 The AI Driving Olympics, presented by the Duckietown Foundation with help from our partners and sponsors is now in full swing.
 Check out the leaderboard!
 We now have templates for ROS, PyTorch, and TensorFlow, as well as an agnostic template.
 We also have baseline implementation using the classical pipeline, imitation learning with data from both […]